 Rear-Facing Child Seat

-Taking inspiration from space rocket seats which laid astronauts on their back to reduce the chance of injury, Volvo has advocated rear facing travel for babies and young children since it started developing child seats.
+Taking inspiration from space rocket seats which laid astronauts on their back to reduce the chance of injury, the marque has advocated rear-facing travel for babies and young children since it started developing child seats.

-The first step Volvo took to improve child safety in cars was a special accessory, released for the Volvo Amazon in 1967, which could transform the front passenger seat into a rear-facing child seat.
-This was replaced in 1972 by a proper rear-facing child seat produced alongside Professor Bertil Aldman, a former Doctor, who understood the importance of reducing impact to a child’s head and neck.
-Innovation in child seats has continued and Volvo now has a full range of their own child seats designed for use from birth right up until 12 years of age.
+The first step Volvo Cars took to improve child safety in cars was a special accessory, released for the Volvo Amazon in 1967, which could transform the front passenger seat into a rear-facing child seat.
+This was replaced in 1972 by a proper rear-facing child seat produced alongside Professor Bertil Aldman, a former Doctor, who understood the importance of reducing the impact to a child’s head and neck.
+Innovation in child seats has continued, with Volvo Cars developing a full range of their own child seats designed for use from birth right up until 12 years of age.

 Sweden has been quick to accept the safety benefits of keeping children rear-facing for longer, with the majority of Swedish children staying in rear-facing child-seats until they are six.
 However, in the UK, the idea of keeping a child rear-facing is still relatively new.
 Legislation introduced in 2018 stated babies must be kept rear-facing until they are 15-months of age.
 However, guidelines recommend maintaining children in a rear-facing position until at least four.